 What We’ve Done

-Since October 2018 we have trained over 50 lawyers and law students through our CLE program “Recent Developments in LGBTQ Employment Discrimination Law,” and over 100 LGBTQ people and allies about their rights as workers in California.
+Since October 2018, we have trained nearly 300 lawyers, advocates, and law students through our CLE program “Recent Developments in LGBTQ Employment Discrimination Law,” and over 100 LGBTQ people and allies about their rights as workers in California.
+Our CLE is available through the Impact Fund’s 2019 Summer Webinar Series.

 Upcoming Workshops & Trainings